 Menstruation that includes bleeding from the vagina is found mainly among humans and similar animals, such as primates.

-In humans, a period is a shedding of endometrial tissue from the womb that is released through the vagina.
+The endometrial tissue is shed from the womb and is released through the vagina.

-- On average, around 5-12 teaspoons of blood are lost
+- On average, around 5 to12 teaspoons of blood are shed.

 When do periods start?

-Menarche - the start of periods - will occur when all the parts that make up a girl's reproductive system are mature and working together.
+Menarche is the start of periods.
+It will occur when all the parts that make up a girl's reproductive system are mature and working together.

-A girl's periods generally begin between 8 to 16 years of age.
-On average, they start when a girl is about 12.
+A girl's periods generally begin between the ages of 12 and 14 years, but this can vary from 8 to 16 years.
 Menstruation is a major stage in a girl's puberty.
 It is one of several physical signs that a girl is becoming a woman.

-Approximately 6 months before getting her first period, a girl may detect more clear vaginal discharge.
+Around 6 months before getting her first period, a girl may detect more clear vaginal discharge.
 Unless the discharge has a strong odor or causes itchiness, this is normal and nothing to worry about.
-The periods will occur regularly until the woman reaches her menopause when the woman is aged about 45-55.
+The periods will occur regularly until the woman reaches her menopause.

 The menstrual cycle